Tips for Visiting Walt Disney World

 - Consider purchasing Disney Genie+ and/or individual Lightning Lane(s) on busy days to skip the regular lines at participating attractions.

 - Disney Visa Credit Card members, Disney Visa Debit Card members, and annual passholders should take advantage of discounts at various dining and shopping locations throughout Disney.
 Use your Disney Visa Credit or Debit Card or show your annual pass at a participating location to receive your discount.

 - Bring a small snack to avoid purchasing unnecessary food.
 Be sure that the items you pack comply with Walt Disney World’s rules.
-Click/tap here to learn more about items that are prohibited in the parks.
+Click here to learn more about items prohibited in the parks.

 Getting Through the Day

 - Try to limit the number of items you bring to the park.
 It can be a hassle to carry a lot of items all day long.
 If needed, consider renting a locker for a fee.

 - Dress comfortably for the day.
 Be sure that the shoes you’re wearing provide enough cushion and aren’t tight.

 - Take short breaks throughout the park, if needed.
 Walking and standing all day can be tiring.
 Sitting down and stretching can help relieve your discomfort.